okp980/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello = adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello = permision to users only chmod 753 hello = sets the mode of the file hello to -rwxr-x-wx
+chmod ugo+x hello = adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello = permision to users only chmod 753 hello = sets the mode of the file hello to -rwxr-x-wx chmod 354 hello =sets the mode of the file hello the same as olleh’s mode.